krhancoc/swarming/README.md

 #### Networking - [Info](https://docs.docker.com/compose/networking/)
 Docker swarm relies on its overlay network for service discovery, and for the machines to talk to each other.
 The problem that I ran across is that workers do not have access networks that don't specifically effect them.
 Meaning, that a worker does not know of any network in the swarm until a service has been deployed that specifically uses them as a node to host a container.

-To get around this you can either:

-1. Overwrite the default ingress network to be attachable (Attachability is what allows us to use the internal service discovery) [Here](https://docs.docker.com/network/overlay/#customize-the-default-ingress-network)
-2. Deploy a dummy server or container on every server (Notice global deployment of a mongo instance in the common-stack.yml file).
+To get around this you can Deploy a dummy server or container on every server (Notice global deployment of a mongo instance in the common-stack.yml file).

 #### Labels are important!
 To make sure that this common stack of services that you are deploying to the swarm doesnt start deploying containers on your dev's machines, make sure to label your machines or nodes with some label and use docker swarm's constraints to make sure that services are only deployed on nodes with this label!
 I used common for example within run.sh: